cltxvz/dreamBuy/README.md

 ---

-### **✅ Final Thoughts:**
+### **✅ Final Notes:**
-DreamBuy was built as a **real-world e-commerce simulator**, allowing users to **experience the thrill of online shopping without spending a cent**.
-This project showcases essential software engineering skills like **full-stack development, authentication, responsive UI design, and real-time order tracking**.
+DreamBuy was built as a real-world e-commerce simulator, allowing users to experience the thrill of online shopping without spending a cent.
+This project showcases essential software engineering skills like full-stack development, authentication, responsive UI design, and real-time order tracking.

 If you’d like to expand or customize it, go ahead!